Amsterdam/dso-api/README.md

 # Development details

-Extra information on how to develop DSO-API locally can be found in [DEVELOPMENT.md](DEVELOPMENT)
+Extra information on how to develop DSO-API locally can be found in [DEVELOPMENT](DEVELOPMENT.md)

-To import the latest database from acceptance (replace `<username>` with your username, assumes your public SSH key is known and you have appropriate level of access.

 This command expects the private SSH key to be found in the ~/.ssh folder, in a file with the name datapunt.key (chmod 600):